Quinnca77/Noqturne/README.md

 This started out as a hobby project and I keep my Downloads folder clean.
 This made it a prime location for tagging `mp3` files in since they will be downloaded there anyway, saving me the effort of relocating the songs to a different directory before tagging them.
 #### My Downloads folder is a mess.
 Can I specify a different folder?
-Currently, no. I do not see this being implemented in the near future either, so maybe consider cleaning it up?
+Currently, no. This will get implemented soon though, but maybe consider cleaning it up in the meanwhile?
 #### I want to tag a song that is not an mp3 file.
 Can I do this?
 Unfortunately, this application is made with only mp3 files in mind.
 Adding support for other extensions as well would be a big endeavour, and although I wouldn't exclude the possibility of this being added in the future, I wouldn't count on it.